jaypannu/jaypannu.github.io/_posts/2019-06-08-jekyll-setup.markdown

 categories: python terminal ubuntu
 ---

+Maybe better to follow github guide on setting github pages with jekyll.
+It may change in future.

 Install ruby - snap is latest as compared to apt but may not be safe

 ```